Why do pests cause problems in apartments so often

 2. You don’t control the other tenants in apartments

 This issue is similar to the problem of multiple entry points where there are so many options besides just what’s going on in your own apartment.
-You can’t control the behavior, good or bad, of your neighbors, and that can negatively affect pest issues for you as well.
+You can’t control your neighbors’ behavior, and that can negatively affect pest issues for you as well.

-For example, proper sanitation and cleanliness are important factors for a variety of pests either for eliminating issues or preventing them to begin with.
+Proper sanitation and cleanliness are important factors for a variety of pests either both for elimination and prevention.
 You might be very clean and take care of your living space, but that doesn’t mean your neighbors do.

 Improper sanitation and cleanliness can lead to an easy food source for pests to access and live on.
 Pests need three things to survive: food, water, and shelter.
 Hopefully, you aren’t providing these to pests, but while living in apartments, someone who is one room down from you could be.